-(12) Net Loss per Share
+(11) Net Income/(Loss) per Share

-Basic net loss per ordinary share was computed by dividing the net loss applicable to common stock by the weighted-average number of common stock outstanding during the period.
-Options granted to employees under the Universal Biosensors Employee Option Plan are considered to be potential ordinary shares for the purpose of calculating diluted net loss per share.
-However, all these were not included in the calculation of diluted net loss per share in the year when the Group made a net loss as the effect of including them is anti-dilutive.
+Basic net income/(loss) per ordinary share was computed by dividing the net income/(loss) applicable to common stock by the weighted-average number of common stock outstanding during the period.
+Warrants issued to the Lenders and options granted to employees under the Universal Biosensors Employee Option Plan are considered to be potential ordinary shares for the purpose of calculating diluted net income/(loss) per share.